drgcms/drg-cms/README.md

 Most of the time, you will end up with two source files.

 <b>Model:</b> Model file is a database document definition file written in Ruby
 language.
-Mode file holds fields definitions, index definitions, dependencies, validations, callbacks and transformations for a database document (record).
+Model file holds fields definitions, index definitions, dependencies, validations, callbacks and transformations for a database document (record).